Nikodem-De/oblig-3-data-1300/README.md

 Author: Nikodem Denega

-A simple health and BMI tracker API built with FastAPI, managed by Poetry, and containerized using Docker.
+A health and BMI tracker API built with FastAPI, managed by Poetry, and containerized using Docker.

 ## Project Structure
 * `src/health_app/health.py` - Core business logic for BMI and weight calculations.